sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

   MAC address: 00:00:00:00:00:00
 ```
 This is everything but clean as there is no real guarantee that we find a MAC address.
-In this case is safe to do it, but a better approach will be discussed later.
+In this case is to ok do it, but a better approach cas be discussed.

+I stop here for now.
+I hope you found this interesting.